Cricket outside England

 North America

-The one place outside Britain where cricket did gain a proper foothold was North America, especially in the states of Pennsylvania and Philadelphia.
-The earliest possible reference to American cricket is in the 1709 diaries of William Byrd of Westover on his James River estates in Virginia, but it is suggested by some authorities that teh reference may have been to another game.
+The one place outside Britain where cricket did gain a proper foothold was North America, especially in the state of Pennsylvania and on the East Coast generally.
+The earliest possible reference to American cricket is in the 1709 diaries of William Byrd of Westover on his James River estates in Virginia, but it is suggested by some authorities that the reference may have been to another game.
 There is another disputed reference in 1925, but there is a certain reference in 1741.
-Cricket is recorded in New York in 1747 and a report of a game is advertised in the New York Gazette in 1751.
+Cricket was recorded in New York in 1747, and a report of a game is advertised in the New York Gazette in 1751.
 By the American War of Independence (1775-83), the game was so popular that the troops at Valley Forge played matches; George Washington himself joined in at least one game of “wicket.”
-John Adams told Congress that if leaders of simple cricket clubs could be called “presidents,” the leader of the new nation might be called something more grand.
-Cricket continued to develop slowly as a recreational sport after America gained independence but was eventually usurped by baseball, a shorter game, more suitable for a country without an aristocratic elite with time on their hands and money to burn.
+John Adams told Congress that if leaders of simple cricket clubs could be called “presidents,” the leader of the new nation might be called something grander.
+Cricket continued to develop slowly as a recreational sport after America gained independence, but was eventually usurped by baseball, a shorter game, more suitable for a country without an aristocratic elite with time on their hands and money to burn.

 The earliest reports of cricket in Canada date from 1785, when games seem to have taken place in Montreal.
-The first reference to cricket being played on an organized basis is in 1834.
+The first reference to cricket being played on an organised basis is in 1834.
+Notably, the Canadian cricket team toured the United States in 1844, a tour which included the first international match (indeed, sports match) which took place between 24 and 26 September 1844 at the St George’s Cricket Club’s ground at what is now 30th Street and Broadway (then Bloomingdale Road) in Manhattan, New York.

 Footnotes

-1. This YouTube video presents case that Catty was the game from which cricket developed by being picked up by English troops stationed in Ireland.
-The time-line suggested however does not work, the game was already up and running in England before the time when the video suggests it was being developed in Ireland. β†©οΈŽ
+1. This YouTube video presents the case that Catty was the game from which cricket developed by being picked up by English troops stationed in Ireland.
+The timeline suggested, however, does not work; the game was already up and running in England before the time when the video suggests it was being developed in Ireland. ↩︎

 Scroll to Top